Operation-P-E-A-C-C-E-Robotics/base-swerve/GUIDE/02RobotProject.md

 **It will clone into the folder that's open in VS Code, so make sure it's a folder you want the project in!**

 # Vendor Libraries
-A vendor library is a bunch of code written by some one else to make our lives easier.
+A vendor library is a bunch of code written by someone else to make our lives easier.
 A lot of FRC devices, like motor controllers, use special protocols that *no one* wants to deal with.
 For example, the CAN Bus protocol that connects nearly all the devices on our robot.
 Implementing it requires some very complicated low-level code that I do not understand.
 Forunately this is handled by our wonderful libraries.

 Most vendor libraries are from manufacturers of the hardware we use, like CTRE and Rev. They write libraries that make it incredibly easy to use their devices without needing to understand a single thing about the protocol.
 CTRE's library is called Phoenix and Rev's library is called REVLib.